oBreak/oB-recon/roadmap.md

 ### Development Roadmap

+- Simplify the number of specificity of the paths that are required in the beginning of the file.
+It should be easy to understand and use relative paths.
+It should not require the file paths to be the same as those on my computers for it to run.
 - Enable imported targets to be either IP address, CIDR notation, or hostname.
 - Code scans, recon tools, and exploit validation (not execution)
 - Allow configurable output formats